To be considered eligible for any GeoCorps America position, an applicant must meet all of the following eligibility criteria.

 You will be required to show documentation to verify your identity.

-If selected for a GeoCorps position, you must submit to and be able to pass a federal background check and a background check from GSA's staffing partner.
+If selected for a position, you must submit to and be able to pass a federal background check and a background check from the relevant staffing partner.
 You must submit your background check materials in a timely manner so that your background check is complete before you arrive on site to begin work.
-Failure to complete and pass a background check before your GeoCorps start date will be considered grounds for dismissal.
+Failure to complete and pass a background check before your start date will be considered grounds for dismissal.

 Geoscientists of all levels are eligible to apply.
 This includes, but is not limited to, undergraduate students, graduate students, recent graduates, post-docs, professionals, faculty members, teachers, and retirees.
-(GeoCorps is not just for students!)
+(These opportunities are not just for students!)

 You can apply for up to seven GeoCorps/Guest Scientist positions.
 However, you can only accept an offer for one position.
 Those applying for the GeoCorps Diversity positions have no limit on the number of Diversity Internships they can apply to.
 Diversity position applicants are also eligible to apply separately for GeoCorps/Guest Scientist positions.